 Current treatment strategies for liver cancer

 The dysregulated cell cycle, apoptosis, and many other key signaling pathways are linked to HCC pathogenesis.
 Chemotherapeutic approaches similar to different types of cancer are also reported with a limited number of drugs for the cure of HCC and various side effects.
 Sorafenib, an oral multitargeted tyrosine kinase inhibitor has been used as first-line treatment for advanced HCC, showing increased survival of approximately 12 mo compared with controls[78].
 Various antiangiogenic agents such as bevacizumab (human monoclonal antibody directed against VEGF) and erlotinib (EGF receptor tyrosine kinase inhibitor) have also been studied and shown effective results in early studies[79].
 Until 2016, sorafenib was the only FDA-approved first-line treatment for HCC, whereas lenvatinib has also been identified and is in use for advanced HCC[80].
-Sorafenib acts as an inhibitor of intracellular tyrosine and serine/threonine protein kinases such as VEGF, VEGF receptor (VEGFR), PDGF receptor (PDGFR), c-Raf and b-Raf MAP kinases, which in turn induces autophagy.
+Sorafenib acts as an inhibitor of intracellular tyrosine and serine/threonine protein kinases such as VEGF, VEGFR, PDGFR, c-Raf and b-Raf MAP kinases, which in turn induces autophagy.
 Due to drug resistance and side effects such as liver fibrosis, clinical usage of sorafenib is limited[63].
 Long-term exposure to sorafenib also induces cancer cells with less E-cadherin content making them more invasive.
 Some second-line treatments are also available for HCC, including regorafenib, ramucirumab and cabozantinib, which are rarely used and are less efficient[28,51,79].
 It is reported that chemotherapeutic drugs used for HCC treatments are limited in number and seem to be less effective, considering their efficacy, bioavailability and side effects.
 Considering the side effects of ongoing therapies, scientific pieces of evidence are also suggestive for the use of natural products for the management of HCC, since they can inhibit viral infection, inflammation, oxidative stress, metabolic disorders, angiogenesis and metastatic activity, which are known as prime contributors in HCC[2,80,81].
 Hence, there is strong demand for searching novel plant-based drugs for managing HCC with fewer side effects and less chemotoxicity.
 Therefore, several drugs are used to treat HCC to target the inhibition of some of these processes (Figure 1).
 The current therapeutic interventions for patients with HCC are divided into first- and second-line therapies.
 The pharmacological features of these drugs are discussed in the following section of this review.

 First line therapies